AripOnly/agent-ai-nano/README.md

 # agent-ai-nano
-AI agent built using JavaScript and React-Ink
+AI agent named Nano which is built using JavaScript and React-Ink